Please scroll down for Contact Information and Group Listings.

 hosted by Ryan's Sewing & Vacuum at 5011 San Mateo Blvd NE.

-Project Linus Blanketeers and members of the Ryan sewing community came together to assemble Isolette Covers for the Neonatal Intensive Care Unit at UNMH.
+Project Linus Blanketeers and members of the Ryan sewing community are again invited to join in assembling Isolette Covers for the Neonatal Intensive Care Unit at UNMH.
 The babies get to keep their blankets when they go home and the unit uses hundreds every year so those who came to join in were helping to meet

 a very important need.

-Ryan's provided lunch and beverages in their great well-lit work space while
+Ryan's provides lunch and beverages in their great well-lit work space while

-our volunteers provided snacks in addition to their labors.
+our volunteers provide snacks in addition to their labors.

-Jeana Brosseau did a fantastic job of managing the event with the use of great samples and the support of several of her Material Girls colleagues.
+Jeana Brosseau will be managing the event with the use of great samples and the support of several of her Material Girls colleagues.

-The Ryan's Make-A-Blanket day is always the first Saturday in February
+The Ryan's Make-A-Blanket day is Saturday February 10.

 Where do blankets come from?